IT Contractor Jobs - Finding IT Contract Work

 7. They'll try to cut your rate

 The contractor tells the agent what rate he or she wants.
 The agency put them forward on that basis.
 The contractor goes for the interview and gets the job.
-The agency then contacts the contractor to tell him or her this news but then says "there's only one thing; I wasn't able to get your the rate you were looking for.
-The client could only go to X rather than Y which is £30 a day less than you were asking for".
+The agency then contacts the contractor to tell him or her this news but then says “there’s only one thing; I wasn’t able to get you the rate you were looking for.
+The client could only go to X rather than Y which is £30 a day less than you were asking for”.
 This is almost certainly a lie.

 The agent is just making a late attempt to claw some more money back from the contractor.